CamCPW/hello-world/README.md

 a repository for the CS50x course that I'm taking

-Just ate a full bag of Cheez-Itz.
+Just ate a full bag of Cheez-Itz..